DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

   password = "PandaTime"
 }
 ```
 In this case, we provide a password as a string, which, of course, is not advisable.
-Terraform can integrate with secret managing services (such as Hashicorp Vault), or use credentials from the environment (such as environment variables, aws credential file etc.)
+Terraform can integrate with secret managing services (such as Hashicorp Vault), or use credentials from the environment (such as environment variables, aws credential file etc.).

 Now we can initialise our provider by going back to the window with our terminal and executing
 ```bash